seldon/scrapy/docs/topics/media-pipeline.rst

 Both pipelines implement these features:

-* Avoid re-downloading media that was downloaded recently
+* Avoid re-downloading media that was downloaded recently;
-* Specifying where to store the media (filesystem directory, Amazon S3 bucket, Google Cloud Storage bucket)
+* Specifying where to store the media (filesystem directory, Amazon S3 bucket, Google Cloud Storage bucket).

 The Images Pipeline has a few extra functions for processing images:

-* Convert all downloaded images to a common format (JPG) and mode (RGB)
+* Convert all downloaded images to a common format (JPG) and mode (RGB);
-* Thumbnail generation
+* Thumbnail generation;
-* Check images width/height to make sure they meet a minimum constraint
+* Check images width/height to make sure they meet a minimum constraint.

 The pipelines also keep an internal queue of those media URLs which are currently being scheduled for download, and connect those responses that arrive containing